SarahZimmermann-Schmutzler/wordpress/README.md

 <a href="https://wordpress.com/de/">WordPress</a> is a content management system (CMS) that allows users to easily create, manage and publish websites and blogs - without extensive programming knowledge.
 It is one of the most popular CMS worldwide and powers over 40% of all websites on the Internet (as of 2023).

 ### Containerize WordPress
 Docker offers a possible <a href="https://hub.docker.com/_/wordpress">compose.yaml</a> file for the WordPress containerization.
-It shows that two containers are needed: one for the WordPress application and one for the database.
+It shows that **two containers are needed**: one for the WordPress application and one for the database.

-The compose file uses the `wordpress base-image` which is provided by the official WordPress community and already contains all the essential components to run WordPress:
+- The compose file uses the `wordpress base-image` which is provided by the official WordPress community and already contains all the essential components to run the WordPress application:
     - slim operating system
     - Apache (web server)
     - PHP (including necessary extensions for WordPress)
     - WordPress files

-For the database-container a MySQL or **MariaDB** database is recommended.
+- For the database-container a MySQL or **MariaDB** database is recommended.
 In this repository the latter is used here - the open source focused and independent alternative to MySQL.
 Provided and maintained by the MariaDB community there is a pre-build base-image.
 It contains, in addition to the necessary operating system:
     - MariaDB server
     - Basic configurations required for operation

 ## Getting Started
 0) <a href="https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo">Fork</a> the project to your namespace, if you want to make changes or open a <a href="https://docs.github.com/de/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests">Pull Request</a>.